-The Pluses and Minuses worksheet helps kids to think through a difficult decision by listing the pluses and minuses, or pros and cons, of each choice.
+The Ups and Downs worksheet helps kids to think through a difficult decision by listing the ups and downs, or pros and cons, of each choice.

-For each choice, the worksheet provides a space to write down the pluses and minuses of choosing each option and the pluses and minuses of not choosing each option.
+For each choice, the worksheet provides a space to write down the ups and downs of choosing each option and the ups and downs of not choosing each option.

-The full steps can be seen here, but this is the basic outline:
+The full steps can be seen here, but this is the outline:

 - Sit or stand tall but comfortably, and close your eyes;